 The most common reason to have a knee joint replaced is to ease severe arthritis pain.

-Your doctor may suggest knee joint replacement if:
+Your health care provider may suggest knee joint replacement if:

 - You can't sleep through the night because of knee pain.